Finland and Worldwide

 Thus my career as a wedding photographer began and I’ve now photographed around 200 wedding couples.
 I still find the assignments interesting and am downright passionate about documenting these great events, where I get to work with people.
 It’s the best part of the job and it says a lot that I always find myself smiling as I post-process wedding pictures.
 They convey authentic human emotions, reactions to various situations and the general spontaneous atmosphere of the joyous event.

-I’m originally from Oulu, now settled in Turku, a 35 year old father of two great kids and husband of a wonderful wife.
-The floor boards of our roughly 100 year old house are also scuffed by two Italian Greyhounds, Uma and Milda.
-We held our own wedding in 2011 and yes, the cobbler’s children almost went barefoot, as I didn’t book our wedding photographer until 3 weeks before the big day.
-Don’t make the same mistake, it’s always better to book the photographer well in advance.
+I’m originally from Oulu, now settled in Turku, a 37 years old father of two great kids.
+The floor boards of my roughly 100 year old house are also scuffed by two Italian Greyhounds, Uma and Milda.

 As to hobbies, in college I was an enthusiastic ice hockey player but that career was cut short by injuries.
 Around the same time I took my first photography course.
 We developed our own photos from black and white negatives in a dark room and that’s what truly ignited my interest in photography.
 While living in Oulu I also did a lot of snowboarding and I still miss the powder snow living in Turku.
 My grandfather and his brothers were avid photographers as well, so on some level this is an inherited passion.